pstorli/WPDFileTransfer/README.md

 I first want to give Christophe Geer a really big hand.
 He is the only person that I have found that had any example of transfering data to a phone using WPD (Windows Portable device) in c#.

-There were only a few bugs that I had to fix and only a few importnat features that were missing that I added, such as copying folders and determining remote file size to display copy progress.
+There were only a few bugs that I had to fix and only a few important features that were missing that I added, such as copying folders and determining remote file size to display copy progress.

 The result are a set of PortableDevice files that can be used to do most of the needed CRUD operations.